bsuhm/stats_trials/README.md

 stats_trials
 ============

-tests for statistics and data analyses from the course(s)
+tests and exercises for statistics and data analyses from the course(s)